morpho-org/bundler3/README.md

 In order to be safely authorized by users, modules can restrict some functions calls depending on the value of the bundle's initiator, stored in the Bundler.
 For instance, a module that needs to hold some token approvals should only allow to move funds owned by the initiator.

-In order to limit attack surface, calls to these functions should come from the bundler.
+Since these functions can typically move user funds, only the bundler should be allowed to call them.
-So inside of a callback (e.g. during a flash-loan), a module can re-enter the bundler to perform these actions.
+If a module uses a callback (e.g. during a flashloan) and needs to perform more actions, it can use other modules by calling the bundler's ``multicallFromModule(Call[] calldata bundle)` function.

 ## Modules